Do I need a Will or a Trust? Answer the questions below to see whether a Will or Trust makes the most sense for your family.

 Your Score is:

-Disclaimer: This calculator is an information tool only to help lay out the different factors that families often consider when deciding between a Will or Trust.
+Disclaimer: This calculator is an information tool, intended only to help lay out the different factors that families often consider when deciding between a Will or Trust.
 To find the best for your family, speak with an attorney.

 0 < score < 2: Based on your score, a Will may be sufficient for you and your family.
 Also, consider the recommendation(s) provided above based on your answers in Section 1 (if any), as your specific circumstances might make a Trust more appropriate.
 To learn more about Wills and Trusts, please Contact our office for an appointment.